SyneRBI/PETRIC2/SIRF_data_preparation/README.md

 - `data_QC.py`: generates plots for QC
 - `plot_BSREM_metrics.py`: plot objective functions/metrics after a BSREM run
 - `run_BSREM.py` and `run_OSEM.py`: scripts to run these algorithms for a dataset
+- `run_bootstrap.sh`: script to generate a new data-set using (sinogram) bootstrapping

 ## Helpers